-Groove is what happens when the concrete, unquantifiable time of the Afrikan peoples collides with the abstract, machine time of the Europeans.
-Groove is an unholy bastard borne of a meeting in the depths of hell.
-Groove is the music of master and servant.
+Groove is what happens when the concrete, unquantifiable time of the Afrikan peoples collides with the abstract, machine time of the European algorithm societies.
+Groove is an unholy bastard borne of a meeting in the depths of hell – the music of master and servant.
 Freedom and Slavery.
 Subjection and liberation.
 Life and death, all bound up in struggle.

-Modernism fled the scene, Postermodernism signed a truce, Romanticism was gruesomely pillaged and couldn’t even put up a fight – but Groove?
+Modernism fled the scene, Postmodernism signed a truce, Romanticism was gruesomely pillaged and couldn’t even put up a fight – but Groove?

 Groove dove into the demon, shotgun first.

 I have declared a war on the present in the realm of the concept – but I find myself late to the party.
 Groove got there first.